yeo-menghan/Singaporean_English_ASR/README.md

 All fine-tuned models are saved in the output/models/ directory.
 Evaluation results (e.g., WER, CER) are stored in the output/evaluations/ directory.

+## Note
+Please contact the author to retrieve the following items:
+- Model checkpoints for Whisper and Wav2Vec2 (under `output/models`)
+- Data used in the original test of the scripts under `data/processed`, `data/raw`, `data/raw_splits`

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.